ut-ras/Rasware/README.md

         cd Rasware2013/RASDemo
         make

 3. The lm4flash utility can be used to load your program on the board.
+There is a slight issue in Debian that may require running the command with sudo.

         lm4flash RASDemo.axf